-Announcing Third Annual LTNY Thought Leader Series! – eDiscovery Trends
+Announcing Fourth Annual LTNY Thought Leader Series! – eDiscovery Trends

-In our efforts to continue to bring our readers perspectives from various thought leaders throughout the eDiscovery community, eDiscoveryDaily has published several thought leader interviews over the nearly 2 1/2 years since our inception.
-The last two years at LegalTech New York (LTNY), we were able to conduct interviews with several eDiscovery industry thought leaders and announced the schedule for those interviews after the show.
-Click here to see the schedule for last year’s interviews and here to see the schedule for 2011’s interviews with links in each schedule to each interview we conducted.
+In our efforts to continue to bring our readers perspectives from various thought leaders throughout the eDiscovery community, eDiscoveryDaily has published several thought leader interviews over the nearly 3 1/2 years of our existence.
+The past two years at LegalTech New York (LTNY), we were able to conduct interviews with several eDiscovery industry thought leaders and announced the schedule for those interviews after the show.
+Click here to see the schedule for last year’s interviews and here to see the 2012 interview schedule with links to each interview we conducted in each year.

 Here are the interviews that we will be publishing over the next few weeks:

-Friday, February 22: Alon Israely, Manager, Strategic Partnerships, Business Intelligence Associates (BIA).
-Alon has over seventeen years of experience in a variety of advanced computing-related technologies and currently leads the Strategic Partner Program at BIA.
+Wednesday, March 5: Alon Israely, Manager, Strategic Partnerships, Business Intelligence Associates (BIA).
+Alon has over eighteen years of experience in a variety of advanced computing-related technologies and currently leads the Strategic Partner Program at BIA.

-Friday, March 1 and Monday March 4 (Two Part Interview): Ralph Losey, Partner and National eDiscovery Counsel for Jackson Lewis, LLP.
-Ralph is also an Adjunct Professor at the University of Florida College of Law teaching eDiscovery, a prolific author of eDiscovery books and articles, the principle author and publisher of the popular e-Discovery Team® Blog and the creator of the Electronic Discovery Best Practices (EDBP.com) model.
+Monday, March 17: Ralph Losey, Partner and National eDiscovery Counsel for Jackson Lewis, LLP.
+Ralph is also an Adjunct Professor at the University of Florida College of Law teaching eDiscovery, a prolific author of eDiscovery books and articles, the principle author and publisher of the popular e-Discovery Team® Blog, founder and owner of an intensive online training program, e-Discovery Team Training, with attorney and technical students all over the world and the creator of the Electronic Discovery Best Practices (EDBP.com) model.

-Thanks to everyone for their time in participating in these interviews, especially during a busy LegalTech week!
+Thanks to everyone for their time in participating in these interviews and rescheduling them after my travel issues!